FAQs about The Leadership Center

 Additionally, we find that our staff and volunteers who truly get behind our mission, keeping a common goal in all they do on campus, and really invest in our students outside of the classroom have the best experiences and have been most successful at TLC.

-Leadership Mission International requires all volunteers and teachers to have a basic international health insurance policy.
+Leadership Mission International requires all volunteers and teachers traveling to Honduras to have a basic international health insurance policy.
 Insurance is available from many organizations including Go Mission at a reasonable cost.
-Evidence of insuance should be mailed to Leadership Mission International, 5251 NW Wickiup Way, Portland, OR 97229 at least three weeks before departure to Honduras.
+Evidence of insurance should be mailed to Leadership Mission International, 5251 NW Wickiup Way, Portland, OR 97229 at least three weeks before departure to Honduras.
 You can also email it to firstname.lastname@example.org.